 “I think I should pay more taxes,” said no sole trader ever.

-To help sole traders and small businesses keep more of their money, the IRD allows some business expenses to be claimed as tax deductions.
+To help sole traders and small businesses keep more of their money, the IRD allows certain business expenses to be claimed as tax deductions.
 What this essentially means is that you’re rewarded for investing in your business, AND you get to keep more of your money come tax day.
 Woohoo!

 Unfortunately, the tax deduction system isn’t as straightforward as buying an asset, paying less tax.
-For starters, only certain business expenses qualify for a deduction, claimable expenses differ from industry to industry, and some purchases are only partially claimable.
+For starters:

 So how can you make the most of this complicated system?
 Buckle up team.
 It’s time to get fiscal.
 Here’s what we’ll cover: